-(a) Each fuel supply cylinder must be fitted with a pressure relief device in accordance with the following:
+(a) Each fuel supply cylinder must be fitted with a pressure relief device.

 (4) The discharge flow rate of the pressure relief device must not be reduced below that required for the capacity of the container upon which the device is installed.
-CNG Safety Rules, §13.27